 Web-based apps and WordPress plugins to create an eBook

-Pressbooks looks a lot like WordPress, but it’s run from an entirely different site.
-If you’re familiar with WordPress, then you shouldn’t have a hard time figuring out how everything works.
+Pressbooks look like WordPress, but it’s run from an entirely different site.
+If you’re familiar with WordPress, you shouldn’t have a hard time figuring out how everything works.
 You can add and edit chapters, change or add sections, and so on.
-Remember that Pressbooks is free to use, but to remove the watermark that will show on the e-book, you need to upgrade to a paid version (starts with a one-time payment of $19.99).
+Remember that Pressbooks is free to use, but to remove the watermark that will show on the e-book, you need to upgrade to a paid version.

 2. Beacon (WordPress plugin)

 Beacon is a plugin for WordPress that turns your blog posts into e-books.
 You can choose which articles to include or filter them by category.
 The plugin converts blog posts into HTML5 or PDF format.
 Layout features are also included and you can design the ebook cover from within the Beacon dashboard.
 This plugin is free to use and requires a free account at beacon.by.

 A simple way of writing and converting content into PDF online for free is by using Google Docs.
 Type in your content and have all the Google Fonts available for you to choose from all inside the Google Docs window.